dockerizedrupal/drupalcamp-baltics-2015/README.md

-Everything we have talked about in this presentation, including this exact presentation can be found at docerizedrupal.com, feel free to use this material and please contribute if this interests you enough.
+Everything we have talked about in this presentation, including this exact presentation can be found at docerizedrupal.com, feel free to use this material and please contribute if this interests you enough, so we can make it even better.

 ---